 The Christkindles Markt in Nuremberg is one of the most popular ones in Germany.
 It is located on Hauptmarkt square, one can enjoy the delicious Nuremberger Bratwurst (sausages) while marveling at the beautifully decorated stalls offering local and traditional handicrafts and specialties in a medieval atmosphere.

-The historic flair of Nuremberg with the Old Town surrounded by historic City Walls and the impressive Imperial Castle (which has never been conquered) let Adolf Hitler during the Third Reich choose Nuremberg as the location for their Nazi Party Rally Grounds.
+The historic flair of Nuremberg with the Old Town surrounded by historic City Walls and the impressive Imperial Castle (which has never been conquered) encouraged Adolf Hitler during the Third Reich to choose Nuremberg as the location for their Nazi Party Rally Grounds.
 Within the monumental Congress Hall a museum and documentation center opened in 2001.
 Its permanent exhibition “Faszination und Gewalt” (Fascination and Terror) is concerned with the causes, connections, and consequences of the Nazi movement in Germany.
-So if you are interested in WWII and German Third Reich history you may want to consider a .
+So if you are interested in WWII and German Third Reich history you may want to consider this visit .
 Information about the Rally Grounds can be found in our blog “Documentation Center Nazi Rally Grounds”.

 Day 4 Dresden

 After breakfast drive to Dresden.
 On your way to Dresden you may want to visit Bamberg – the Old Town is a UNESCO World Heritage Site.
-Bamberg is a rarity even by German standards, as the basic fabric of the Old Town is largely obtained, over one thousand (!) buildings are land marked.
+Bamberg is a rarity even by German standards, as the basic fabric of the Old Town is largely in tact, and over one thousand (!) buildings are land marked.
 A highlight in Bamberg is the New Residence and Rose Garden.
 Construction of the New Residence began in 1613 and the palace has over 40 state rooms featuring stucco-work ceilings, furniture and tapestries from the 17th and 18th centuries.
 Another main attraction in Bamberg is the Imperial Cathedral which was built in the 13th century.
 Take a look at the magnificent marble tomb of the founder and his wife, a masterpiece of the German sculptor Tilman Riemenschneider.
 And do not miss to take a look at the Bamberg Horseman.
 This statue most likely dates to the period from 1225 to 1237.

 At your convenience continue your drive on to Dresden.
 Dresden – the river Elbe and the gently rolling landscape between Saxon Switzerland and Meissen determine the nature in which the city is embedded.
 The Dresden Elbe valley is a UNESCO World Heritage Site, it extends some 18 kilometres along the Elbe river from Übigau Palace and Ostragehege fields to the Pillnitz Palace and the Elbe River island.
 The Dresden Elbe valley features a combination of landscape and culture which is crowned by the Pillnitz Palace and the centre of Dresden with its many monuments and parks.